 The types of information, including personal information, we may collect

-We may automatically collect certain information when you use, access, or interact with our Online Services.
+We may automatically collect certain information when you use, access, or interact with our Website.
 "Personal information" is any information that can be used to identify you or that we can link to you as an individual.
 “Sensitive personal information” is personal information which includes information such as racial/ethnic origins, political opinions, religious beliefs or medical data.
-We collect your personal information and sensitive personal information when you provide it to us, which may include, but is not limited to:
+We also collect your personal information and sensitive personal information when you provide it to us, which may include, but is not limited to:

 We may also collect information from other sources, such as social media platforms or applications that may share your device information/content and/or how you interact with our social media content.